-A. The head referee indicates to the players that play is about to resume by calling for the players to "remount!"

-i.
-Players must remount their brooms where the brooms were left when play was stopped.

-ii.
-Players must stand at the call to remount.
+- A. The head referee indicates to the players that play is about to resume by calling for the players to "remount!" - i.
+Players must remount their brooms where the brooms were left when play was stopped. - ii.
+Players must stand at the call to remount. - a.

-a.
 If two or more players on the ground each had a grip on a ball at the moment when play was stopped, they still must stand.
 Once standing, each may retake hold of that ball.
-They do not need to hold it in the same way they had on the ground.

-iii.
-Players may otherwise reposition themselves to prepare for the restart but must not commit a false restart.

-a.
-It is a false restart if a player does any of the following before the restart whistle:

-1. Begin the forward motion of a throw.

-2. Initiate new contact.

-3. Begin to move off of their location.

-4. Attempting to directly affect a ball that the player does not solely possess.

-b.
-If there is a false restart, play remains stopped, and any player who moved is returned to their previous location.

-c.
-The first false restart of a stoppage will result in a warning to all players on the field.

-1. Any subsequent false restart by any player on the same stoppage shall result in a penalty.

-B. The head referee blows one short whistle blast.
-On this whistle blast:

-i.
-Play resumes.

-ii.
+They do not need to hold it in the same way they had on the ground. - b.
+If a player had an opponent legally wrapped on the ground when play was stopped, they still must stand and release all contact.
+Once standing the player may choose to move to any side of the wrapped player. - 1.
+The player must remain within 1 meter of their opponent. - 2.
+The player may initiate contact with the formerly wrapped player from behind as though it was from the front if they do so immediately upon the restart whistle. - 3.
+If either the formerly wrapped player would not resume play with possession of a ball, or a penalty card or turnover penalty is assessed

+- 3 - against the wrapping player's team during the stoppage, the player shall not be allowed to move around their opponent nor initiate contact from behind on the restart. - iii.
+Players who were in legal contact with another player at the time of the stoppage may resume that contact as long as both players were in a standing position when play stopped. - iv.
+Players may otherwise reposition themselves to prepare for the restart but must not commit a false restart. - a.
+It is a false restart if a player does any of the following before the restart whistle: - 1.
+Begins the forward motion of a throw. - 2.
+Initiates new contact. - 3.
+Begins to move off of their location. - 4.
+Attempts to directly affect a ball that the player does not solely possess. - b.
+If there is a false restart, play remains stopped, and any player who moved is returned to their previous location. - c.
+The first false restart of a stoppage will result in a warning to all players on the field. - 1.
+Any subsequent false restart by any player on the same stoppage shall result in a penalty. - B. The head referee blows one short whistle blast.
+On this whistle blast: - i.
+Play resumes. - ii.
 The timekeeper resumes the game time and all other time clocks.

-• Penalty: back to hoops-second false restart
+Penalty: back to hoops-second false restart